Skip to content

 • Parents

-Each parent has a definite role in the safe and efficient operation of a school's transportation system.
-If the transportation program, as a whole, is to function effectively, the parents must assume their responsibilities to the program and extend cooperation and support to the people charged with its operation.
+Parent/Guardian Responsibility — Each parent/guardian has a role in the safe and efficient operation of the HCPS student transportation system.
+Parents/Guardians shall assume their responsibilities with the transportation system and extend cooperation and support to the people charged with its operation.
+Any interference with the official duties of the school bus driver may result in suspension of service and/or criminal charges.

-Parents are responsible for the safety of their children from the time they leave home in the morning until the time they board the school bus and, at the end of the school day, from the time the school bus departs the bus stop and the children reach home.
-Once the child enters the school bus, the responsibility lies with the bus driver and the school administration
+1. Parents/Guardians are responsible for the safety of their children from the time they leave home in the morning until the time they board the school bus and, at the end of the school day, from the time the school bus drops the student off at their bus stop.
+For those students in a non-service area, getting to and from the school safely is a parental responsibility.

 Routing & Stops